Cannabis is a bigger problem than you think

 - Since I never had a problem using it, why should I be concerned today that my child will?

-The Role Parents Play in Preventing Marijuana Use
+The Role Parents Play in Preventing Cannabis Use

 To protect their health and their future, you'll be able to:

-- Stay up-to-date on the most effective strategies for monitoring marijuana use
+- Stay up-to-date on the most effective strategies for monitoring cannabis use

 - Establish safe and effective guidelines and boundaries